 Unfortunately, the loss of farming jobs in Bath County isn’t the only thing that negatively affected the local economy there.
 Most of Cave Run Lake, built by the Army Corps of Engineers in 1973, is located in Bath County – another potential source of income for families could come from tourist dollars generated by use of the lake; but all of the boat ramps, marinas, small restaurants, and gas stations around it are nestled on either the Rowan County side or on the Menifee County side.
 A path that was bulldozed on the Bath County side of the lake shows the start of construction; but many years after it was first blazed, subsequent work has yet to be done – and even Bath County residents have to leave the county to access the lake.

 When parents aren’t being parents

 On a recent trip to Bath County, our Director of U.S. Programs, Renée Kube, visited the only high school in the county, Bath County High School.
 Sitting on a large complex, the school has 589 students in grades nine through twelve.
-74 percent of those students qualify for free breakfast and lunch every day, which is a reflection of great poverty in the county.
+Seventy-four percent of those students qualify for free breakfast and lunch every day, which is a reflection of great poverty in the county.
 One in five Bath County citizens are living in poverty; and 29 percent of the children there are living below the poverty line.